Easy Delicious Date Nut Bread

 Who loves date nut bread?
 I sure do and this recipe is a keeper.

-Today I’m sharing a recipe to make date nut bread easily!
+Today I’m sharing a recipe to make an easy delicious date nut bread!

-This recipe is from my best friends grandmother which makes this simple recipe extra special.
+This recipe is from my best friend’s grandmother which makes this simple recipe extra special.
 She makes this easy bread every year and I love it.
-So, after asking for the recipe she shared the si,ple recipe with me.
+So, after asking for the recipe she shared the simple recipe with me.

-Now I am able to make it for our home and share it with my family during the holiday season.
+Now I can make it for our home and share it with my family during the holiday season.

-In addition to this bread being simple there’s minimal fuss.
-But, one of the best things I have discovered is, the longer it sits the denser it gets.
+In addition to this bread being simple, there’s minimal fuss.
+But, one of the best things I have discovered is, that the longer it sits the denser it gets.

 adding the flour mixture to make the date nut bread